lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

   However, the active users who are logged in to Brand Portal can continue to work until their current session expires.

 * When navigating from Brand Portal to Admin Console, the administrators may see an extra screen to select the organization.

+* If `Color Tags` are enabled and user downloads a folder or collection, an additional `xml` file is downloaded for each asset in the archived zip folder.

 <!--